debezium/debezium-design-documents/gsoc/gmarav05/proposal.md

 - LangGraph node integration for agent-based workflows.
 - A custom change handler that converts Debezium CDC events into LangChain Documents and syncs them into vector stores in real time
-- A pluggable vector store backend (Chroma and Qdrant as initial targets, extendable to PGVector and others)
+- A pluggable vector store backend (Qdrant and Chroma as initial targets, extendable to PGVector and others)